HologramEducation/hologram-go/README.md

 in your main folder.

 ## Support
-Please feel free to reach out to us if you have any questions/concerns.
+Please feel free to [reach out to us](https://hologram.io/) if you have any questions/concerns.

+## Credits
+Special thanks to the amazing work that @kurrik put in his [twittergo](https://github.com/kurrik/roomanna/) library.
+The Errors and Parse interface/functions were taken from there and modified for our needs.